 (b) the person that the deceased’s personal representative specifies in an application made to the co-operative within 3 months after the death of the member.

+[Section 75 amended by No. 7 of 2016 s.
+24.]

 76. Transfer of small shareholdings and interests on death

-(1) Subject to section 159, if the total value of a deceased member’s shares or interest in a co-operative is less than $10 000 (or such other amount as may be prescribed), the board may, on the basis of such evidence as it considers sufficient, transfer the shares or interest in accordance with whichever of the following paragraphs is appropriate —
+(1) Subject to sections 158(2) and 159, if the total value of a deceased member’s shares or interest in a co-operative is less than $10 000 (or such other amount as may be prescribed), the board may, on the basis of such evidence as it considers sufficient, transfer the shares or interest in accordance with whichever of the following paragraphs is appropriate —

 (a) if the member or person dies testate, to the person who appears to the board to be entitled to the shares or interest under the will of the deceased member or person;